 Living in or near a New England triple decker, wrote The New York Times, was like hating the Yankees or skipping work on St. Patrick’s Day.

-The triple decker never won any architectural awards, but it enjoyed enormous popularity because it gave working- and middle-class families a chance to own a home.
+The triple decker never won any architectural awards, but it enjoyed enormous popularity.
+It gave working- and middle-class families a chance to own a home.
 They could live in one unit and rent out the other two.

 The triple decker 'succeeded remarkably in housing and helping the poor,' wrote Howard Husock in his 1990 article Rediscovering the three-decker house.